shamdasani/shamdasani.org/_posts/internship.md

 ![Time is money](/assets/blog/internship/time-is-money.png)

 Ramp is the financial automation platform built to help businesses save money.
 Its mission is to increase the lifespan of businesses.
 In less than two years, Ramp has become a unicorn and has scaled to over a billion dollars in annualized transaction volume.
-Yesterday, Ramp announced its [$300M Series C at a $3.9B valuation](https://ramp.com/blog/ramp-finance-automation-platform).
+Today, Ramp announced its [$300M Series C at a $3.9B valuation](https://ramp.com/blog/ramp-finance-automation-platform).

 That's what I love about startups — you can never be too crazy.
 With the right idea and the right team, and there's nothing you can't do.